-Under ambient non-oxygen deficient environments, Air Check $\checkmark O_2$ monitor will indicate a display reading of 20.9%.
+Under ambient non-oxygen deficient environments, $Air\ Check\ \sim O_2$ monitor will indicate a display reading of 20.9%.
 As the sensor ages, the reading may decrease in value.
+It is recommended to adjust the reading back to ambient annually.
 The following procedure should be used to adjust the reading to 20.9%.